Agony (2018 video game): Development

+Content rating and release

+To avoid receiving an "Adults Only" (AO) rating from the ESRB (which would make it impossible to fulfill the Kickstarter campaign's promise that Agony would be released for the PlayStation 4 and Xbox One, since the makers of those consoles disallowed AO-rated games), the developers modified some of the content, aiming for a "Mature" (M) rating.
+They promised that nothing seen in previews or trailers for Agony would be censored, that they would immediately release an optional patch for the PC version that would restore any censored content, and that Kickstarter backers who chose to receive a PlayStation 4 or Xbox One version could switch their reward to the PC version if desired.

-A planned "Adults Only" unrated patch for PC was later dropped due to "legal issues".
-However, on June 6, 2018, the developers said they were "talking with Steam representatives" about offering Agony Unrated as "a separate title produced and published by Madmind Studio and without the involvement of any publishers."
-For those who already own the original game, this version is either free DLC or a separate purchase at 99% off, which currently is the highest possible discount on Steam's platform.
-Agony Unrated, the uncensored version of the game, was released on Steam on October 31, 2018.
-The unrated edition also contains various quality of life improvements such as updated graphics and character models, new gameplay mechanics and enemies, and new endings.
+However, the planned patch was later dropped due to "legal issues".
+On 6 June 2018, the developers said they were "talking with Steam representatives" about offering Agony Unrated, an updated version of the game with the censored content restored, as "a separate title produced and published by Madmind Studio and without the involvement of any publishers."
+Agony Unrated was released on Steam on 31 October 2018.
+It contains various quality of life improvements such as updated graphics and character models, new gameplay mechanics and enemies, and new endings.
+Those who backed the Kickstarter campaign received Agony Unrated for free, and those who already owned the original game could purchase Agony Unrated for a 90% discount, with the developers explaining, "We are aware that the premiere of our first game was disappointing for many players, as numerous technical errors and censored content effectively distracted from the game."

+Other versions

-On September 5, 2018, Madmind Studio announced a partnership with Forever Entertainment to bring Agony to Nintendo Switch.
-It was released on October 31, 2019.
+On 5 September 2018, Madmind Studio announced a partnership with Forever Entertainment to bring Agony to Nintendo Switch.
+It was released on 31 October 2019.

-On November 6, 2020, Ignibit announced their partnership with Agony developer MadMind Studio to bring the game to VR.
+On 6 November 2020, Ignibit announced their partnership with Agony developer MadMind Studio to bring the game to VR.
+It was released on 5 April 2023.